ttiny/deploy/README.md

 http://myserver.com/deploy
 ```

-Just pass any REST URL as webhook.
+Or just pass any REST URL as webhook.
 This is actually the REST URL for the
 `deploy` command.
-The `deploy` command means to detect the command from the
+The `deploy` command has special purpose and is only
+available for webhooks.
+It means to detect the command from the webhook
-webhook payload.
-In other words it will perform either `sync` or `clean`
+payload.
+In other words it will perform either `sync` or `clean` depending if
-depending if you push something in the branch or delete the branch.
+you push something in the branch or delete the branch.

 With this syntax the project and the branch will also be auto detected from
 the webhook payload.